Supporting bees, birds, butterflies and the rest of nature

 Bees are insects.
 Because neonics are designed to kill insects, they kill bees.
 Neonic use is shown, in a substantial and growing body of research, to be a leading cause of the massive bee die-offs happening around the world that threaten our food security, agricultural economy, and environment.
 Not only are commercial honey bees at risk, but the more than 4,000 species of native bees that live in the U.S. are also at risk.

-The information on pesticides and herbicides comes from the Natural Defense Resource Council.
+The information on pesticides and herbicides comes from the Natural Resources Defense Council.

 How Can We Increase Insect Populations?